-There have been a number of highly-publicized cases involving fraud or other misconduct by employees in the financial services industry in recent years and, notwithstanding the extensive measures Fiera Capital takes to deter and prevent such activity (including by instituting its Global Code of Conduct), Fiera Capital runs the risk that employee misconduct could occur.
+There have been a number of highly-publicized cases involving fraud or other misconduct by employees in the financial services industry in recent years and, notwithstanding the commercially reasonable measures Fiera Capital takes to deter and prevent such activity (including by instituting its Global Code of Conduct), Fiera Capital runs the risk that employee misconduct could occur.
 Misconduct by employees could include binding Fiera Capital to transactions that exceed authorized limits or present unacceptable risks, or concealing from Fiera Capital unauthorized or unsuccessful activities, which, in either case, may result in unknown and unmanaged risks or losses.
 Employee misconduct could also involve the improper use of confidential information, including clients' and employees' personal information, which could result in regulatory enforcement procedures, sanctions and serious reputational harm.
-Fiera Capital is also susceptible to loss as a result of employee error.
+Fiera Capital is also susceptible to loss as a result of employee or third-party service provider error.

-While management of the Company proactively takes extensive measures to deter employee misconduct or prevent employee error, these measures may not be effective in all cases, which could materially adversely affect Fiera Capital's business, financial condition and results of operations.
+While management of the Company proactively takes commercially reasonable measures to deter employee misconduct or prevent employee and third-party service provider error, these measures may not be effective in all cases, which could materially adversely affect Fiera Capital's business, financial condition and results of operations.